-A county officer or other person who receives money shall deposit the money with the County Treasurer on or before the fifth business day after the day on which the money is received.
+A county officer or other person who receives money shall deposit the money with the county treasurer on or before the next regular business day after the date on which the money is received.
+If this deadline cannot be met, the officer or person must deposit the money, without exception, on or before the fifth business day after the day on which the money is received.